HarshitKaushik/my-dev-log/README.md

 # my-dev-log
-A loosely-updated log of my experiences as a software engineer.
+A loosely-updated log of my experiences as a software engineer since 2021.

 ## Java
 ### SAX Parsing